handshake-org/hs-airdrop/README.md

 Redemption tool for the Handshake network's decentralized airdrop to open source developers.

+## A word of warning

+In past weeks, it's become apparent that there are now various scams and phishing attempts targeting github users.
+Handshake contributors will _never_ ask you for your private keys, and revealing your private key to _anyone_ is not necessary to redeem the airdrop.

+`hs-airdrop` is the only tool recommended for airdrop redemption.
+Use anything else at your own risk.

 ## How it works

 The top ~250,000 users on github have had their SSH keys and PGP added to a